 (Green Building Council of Australia)

-Over 12 million square meters of building space in Australia is Green-Star certified and has been shown to produce 62% fewer emissions than non-green buildings.
-They also have the added benefits of wasting 51% less potable water.
+Over 12 million square meters of building space in Australia is Green-Star certified and produces 62% fewer emissions than non-green buildings.
+They also have the added benefit of wasting 51% less portable water.

 14. Australia has the highest percentage of construction industry professionals working in the sustainable building space